VERIFY: Trump didn't overturn Obama era rules on water testing, but they were postponed

 But even with LGMA members maintaining strict quality reports and records, farms in the same states have been linked to this current outbreak and a previous E.Coli outbreak in Yuma, Az.

-While Horsfell said the LGMA supports the “irrigation water” standards detailed in the FSMA, he said he had no reason to doubt the FDA’s reasons for postponing their required compliance dates.
+While Horsfall said the LGMA supports the “irrigation water” standards detailed in the FSMA, he said he had no reason to doubt the FDA’s reasons for postponing their required compliance dates.

 And since the regulations wouldn't have taken effect at all farms even pre-postponement, he said it’s unlikely that anything would have changed in the current situation even if they had been in place.